Automattic/aggregator/readme.md

 Site B  | Site A
 Site B  | Site A

-The last second and third jobs here conflict with each other.
+The second and third jobs here conflict with each other.
 This is open to change, if you want to send in a pull request.

 ### Job settings